Fact Recall, Heuristics or Pure Guesswork? Precise Interpretations of Language Models for Fact Completion: PrISM datasets for precise studies of prediction scenarios

-We collect samples representative of heuristics recall by populating ParaRel templates with synthetic fact tuples from a fantasy name generator (more details can be found in \Cref{app:biased-recall-creation}).
+We collect these samples by populating ParaRel templates with synthetic fact tuples from a name generator (more details can be found in \Cref{app:biased-recall-creation}).
 Since the subjects are synthetic, facts about them cannot have been memorized by the model \citep{liu2023prudent,basmov2024llms}.
 Filtering confident predictions of valid objects for which a single type of bias is identified forms our heuristics recall samples.

-\paragraph{Exact fact recall} We define all samples corresponding to (\emph{fact completion: True}, \emph{confident prediction: True}, \emph{no usage of heuristics: True}) as representative of an exact fact recall scenario.
+\paragraph{Exact fact recall} We define samples corresponding to (\emph{fact completion: True}, \emph{confident prediction: True}, \emph{no usage of heuristics: True}) as representative of an exact fact recall scenario.
 The exact fact recall scenario corresponds to situations for which the LM can be expected to have memorized the full fact tuple expressed by the query and fetches this from memory for the prediction.

 To obtain samples representative of exact fact recall, we again use the LAMA fact tuples.
-We filter predictions that are 1) confident, 2) not labeled as corresponding to any bias, 3) corresponding to a fact memorized by the LM, and 4) correct.
+We collect predictions that are 1) confident, 2) not labeled as corresponding to any bias, 3) corresponding to a fact memorized by the LM, and 4) correct.